GregMurray30/MMX/README.md

 ## Results

-Across 100 simulation runs, the MMX model consistently demonstrated an improvement over SKAN-derived response curves in the presence of structured attribution bias.
-The results are evaluated on three channels with varying characteristics, anonymized as Channel A, Channel B, and Channel C.
+Simulation results show that the MMX framework improves attribution quality relative to baseline SKAN postbacks in the majority of realistic settings.
+Performance varies systematically by channel, reflecting differences in spend magnitude, cross-channel spend correlation, and effective paid–organic separation.

-#### Overall Performance
+#### Performance Metrics
 Channel A (High spend, low correlation with other channels):
-MMX outperformed SKAN in 93% of simulations.
+MMX outperformed SKAN in 89% of simulations.
 Performance was robust across both high and low halo/cannibalization regimes.
 This channel’s low collinearity and high scale facilitated identifiability of its causal impact.

 Channel B (Moderate spend, moderate co-spend overlap):
 MMX outperformed SKAN in 70% of simulations.
 Results were sensitive to latent state correlation and prior specification.
 In simulations where SKAN biases were large (e.g., halo magnitude > 1.0), MMX provided significant directional improvement.
 In low-bias or tightly coupled simulations, MMX occasionally diverged incorrectly.

 Channel C (Low total spend, high co-spend with other channels):
 MMX outperformed SKAN in 54% of simulations.
 Performance improved when cannibalization priors were loosened and the channel had short periods of isolated spend, suggesting identifiability remains contingent on data structure.

+Importantly, these results highlight that MMX is not universally superior: when channel spend is highly correlated or total spend is very small, MMX can overcorrect and underperform.
+However, across platforms where identifiable variation exists, MMX offers a statistically better attribution correction in the majority of cases.

+Furthermore, by integrating MMX outputs into a Spend Decision Framework, practitioners can dynamically choose between attribution models at different spend scales per channel, maximizing profitability without relying on a one-size-fits-all correction.

+Overall, MMX provides a more robust foundation for revenue attribution under SKAN and similar last-touch systems, particularly when spend structures support clear channel separation.

 #### Attribution Error Analysis